Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 But Jesus looked at the most moral and upright religious leaders of his day and said, "The prostitutes will enter the kingdom of God before you" (Mat.
 21:31).

 How can a prostitute enter God's kingdom before a priest?
 Jesus explains in the next verse:

 "For John came to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes believed him" (Mat.
 21:32).

 The reason prostitutes were entering the kingdom of God before priests was that they believed John's message and the priests did not.

 "Behold, the Lamb of God, who takes away the sin of the world" (Jn.
 1:29).

-According to John, the way into God's kingdom was not through a code of ethics, but through a person.
+According to John, the way of righteousness, the way to God, was not through a code of ethics, but through a person.

-So, since we couldn't get to God, two thousand years ago in the lowly town of Bethlehem, God came to us.
+So, since we couldn't get to God, two thousand years ago in a manger in Bethlehem, God came to us.
 Jesus came to solve our sin problem.

-Though we deserved punishment from God for our sin, Jesus took our punishment for us, in our place, on the cross.
+Though we rightly deserved punishment for our sin and rebellion against God, Jesus took our punishment for us, in our place, on the cross.
 And through his death and resurrection, salvation now comes to every person the same way: by grace, through faith, in Christ.

 "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him" (Jn.
 3:16-17).